For details about this credit, including the criteria, reporting timeframe, applicability, scoring, and more, please review the full credit language:

 - Comparative outlier: Gross Scope 1 and Scope 2 GHG emissions between Performance Year and Baseline Year.
 Any significant outliers that are valid should be clarified in the descriptive fields or Notes section.

-- Numeric outliers: Responses of zero under either Gross Scope 1 GHG emissions from stationary combustion or Gross Scope 2 GHG emissions from purchased electricity are unlikely.
-Any significant outliers that are valid should be clarified in the descriptive fields or Notes section.
+- Numeric outliers: Response of zero (or other very low response) under either Gross Scope 1 GHG emissions from stationary combustion or Gross Scope 2 GHG emissions from purchased electricity is uncommon.
+A zero response for purchased electricity may qualify if institutions purchase RECs to cover 100 percent of purchased electricity.
+Any valid outliers or exemplary performance should be clarified in the descriptive fields or Notes section.

 - Carbon Sinks – Response under “A brief description of the offsets in each category reported above, including vendor, project source, verification program and contract timeframes” should include the necessary detail and support all areas where a number above 0 is entered.